Naturally gaited horses and dressage

 Dressage tests force a rider and horse to face all of the requirements of the level.
 As a rider and horse advance in their training, the dressage tests challenge a rider to practice what they might otherwise avoid, like teaching their gaited horse both canter leads and correcting a cross canter.

-The rider also learns coordination and timing of rein, leg, seat, and weight aids as they teach their horse lateral exercises, such as shoulder-in, hauches in, shoulder out, and renver.
+The rider also learns coordination and timing of rein, leg, seat, and weight aids as they teach their horse lateral exercises, such as shoulder-in, haunches in, shoulder out, and renver.
 These lateral exercises are terrific for developing balance, connection, and symmetry in the gaited horse.
 Plus, these exercises are diagonal movement and can help the pacey horse develop a smoother gait.

 Dressage shows provide feedback from a professional dressage judge